Extraterrestrial sky: Earth orbit

+Hello, World, the first full-disk photo of Earth taken by a human to show Earth's night side illuminated by moonlight, with city lights, airglow, two auroras, afterglow, zodiacal light and Venus.

 The Moon

 The Moon's atmosphere is negligibly thin, essentially vacuum, so its sky is black, as in the case of Mercury.
 At lunar twilight astronauts have though observed some crepuscular rays and lunar horizon glow of the illuminated atmosphere, beside interplanetary light phenomenons like zodiacal light.

 Furthermore, the Sun is so bright that it is still very difficult to see stars during the lunar daytime, except possibly very bright ones like Sirius, unless the observer is well shielded from sunlight (direct or reflected from the ground), while the brightest planets are observable.
 On the lunar near side during lunar night this is similarly the case due to the brightness of the Earth reflecting sunlight, producing the so-called earthshine, creating about 43 times and up to 55 times brighter surface conditions on the Moon than a full moon on Earth.

 The Moon has a southern polar star, δ Doradus, a magnitude 4.34 star.
 It is better aligned than Earth's Polaris (α Ursae Minoris), but much fainter.
 Its north pole star is Omicron Draconis.